Category Archives: Productions

 Dates: 30 November, 1 & 3 December 2024

 A Sky Like A Wall is the first major collaboration between the musicians of the Solistenensemble Kaleidoskop, the dancers of the Dance On Ensemble and the author and performance artist Rabih Mroué.
-An encounter in the rooms of the Berlinische Galerie.

 In the rooms of Berlinische Galerie the sixteen performers create miniatures in duos, trios and quartets.
 They are precisely arranged with each other; in one place in the room, a movement becomes visible, while in another place the sound that matches this movement is heard.
 Gradually, a sculpture of sound, dance and voices emerges, inviting the audience to constantly refocus their gaze and ear on what is happening and sounding.
 Many scenes take place simultaneously side by side.
 The audience travels with the artists through the space and decide for themselves which frame they choose, what they focus on.